-When driving under the influence of drugs or alcohol in Illinois, it is essential that you understand exactly what is at stake.
+When driving under the influence of drugs or alcohol in Chicago, it is essential that you understand exactly what is at stake.
 Illinois state law categorizes even first time offenses as class A misdemeanor crimes.
 A conviction can result in DUI penalties of up to one year in prison, along with being subjected to other penalties.
-If you have been charged with the more serious form of DUI which is known as an aggravated DUI this is a felony offense in Illinois courts regularly impose DUI penalties of multiple years in a state prison in such cases.
+If you have been charged with the more serious form of DUI which is known as an aggravated DUI this is a felony offense and courts regularly impose DUI penalties of multiple years in a state prison in such cases.

 However unlikely receiving maximum DUI penalties are, they are still a possibility.
-Studying the historical data allows us to assess the likelihood of being convicted of a DUI in Illinois and having to spend time incarcerated in either state prison or county jail.
+Studying the historical data allows us to assess the likelihood of being convicted of a DUI in Chicago and having to spend time incarcerated in either state prison or county jail.
 Statistically jail time is unlikely in, especially if you are represented by an experienced DUI attorney.
 Here are a number of sample outcomes.

 Table of Contents

 Successful court supervision negotiated for a first offense

 In the vast majority of first-time misdemeanor DUI cases, Courts in Illinois will allow you to enter a guilty plea and receive court supervision.
 As long as you fulfill all the requirements set out by the courts and complete the supervision successfully, your criminal record will remain clean of any DUI conviction.
 You may be required to pay a fine or to perform some community service. but a loss of your license or any jail time is unlikely.
 If your license is suspended you will have to serve any DUI penalties given.